bezriche-ramy/lune/lune/README.md

 ### Option 1: Using the Dashboard

 1. Create a Render account at https://render.com
-2. Click "New +" and select "Static Site"
+2. Click "New +" and select "Blueprint"
-3. Connect your GitHub/GitLab repository or upload your files
+3. Connect your GitHub/GitLab repository
-4. Configure the service:
-   - **Name**: youtube-video-downloader (or choose your own)
-   - **Build Command**: `npm run build`
-   - **Publish Directory**: `dist`
-5. Click "Create Static Site"

-### Option 2: Using render.yaml (Recommended)

-1. Make sure you have the `render.yaml` file in your repository
-2. Go to Render Dashboard
-3. Click "New +" and select "Blueprint"
-4. Connect your repository
-5. Render will automatically detect and use the render.yaml file
+4. Render will use the render.yaml file to configure your services
-6. Confirm the deployment settings and click "Apply"
+5. Click "Apply" to deploy both frontend and backend

+### Option 2: Manual Deployment

+For frontend:
+1. Create a new Static Site on Render
+2. Set the build command to: `cd frontend && npm install && npm run build`
+3. Set the publish directory to: `frontend/dist`

+For backend:
+1. Create a new Web Service on Render
+2. Set the build command to: `cd backend && pip install -r requirements.txt`
+3. Set the start command to: `cd backend && python app.py`

-Your app will be deployed and accessible at the provided Render URL.
+Your app will be deployed and accessible at the provided Render URLs.